Cover image for blog post about Sattitla Highlands National Monument

 • Respect the land and its indigenous history by sticking to designated trails and not disturbing any cultural sites or artifacts.

 • Watch for wildlife such as bears, cougars, and snakes.
-Make sure to store food to avoid attracting animals properly.
+Make sure to store food properly to avoid attracting animals.

 • Check weather conditions before your trip and dress accordingly.
 The temperature can vary significantly throughout the day, so layers are recommended.